ryotrellim/DepositGuard-API-Docs/source/index.md

 * An `authorization` header is required in every request.
 * A `location` header is returned any time a resource is created.
 The resource identifier can be attained by parsing the url returned.

+### Root URI
+Use `http://api.depositguard.net` as your root.
+For example, authorization would occur at `http://api.depositguard.net/oauth/token`.

 ### Need Access or Help?
 Request credentials to the DepositGuard API or ask for assistance by emailing [api@depositguard.com](mailto:api@depositguard.com).